vamsijuvvigunta/vamsijuvvigunta.github.io/ExpandedRecentWorkSummary.md

  - COM objects _(out C++ side scripting interface)_ were dynamically introspected at runtime and the definition is sent out as XML to the IronPython side.
 Heavy uses of `hasattr()`, `getattr()`, `setattr()` and `__call__` convert this XML into callable interfaces.
 Custom implementation of `doc` and `help` to explore the methods in various objects was also provided.
  - Python calls would be marshalled across to C++ as command sepecifications and executed on the COM servers on the C++ side

 On top of this, I replaced Ansoft's existing C _(dynamically loaded shared libs)_ plugins with Python plugins.
 Each plugin surface utilized it's own AppDomain _(.NET isolation concept)_ and had it's own python initialization modules and base-classes that the scripting user could extend.
-This is extensively used on a very widely installed user-base _(practically the entire ciruit and mechanical design industry)_.
 Later toward 2018 or so, I started an effort to convert the underlying COM objects into gRPC protobufs and custom python code-generation from the proto files.

  - [The VB to IronPython translation document that I authored](https://www.youtube.com/watch?v=OSvnPwr6WhI) at the 1min mark.
  - [Python script recording](https://www.youtube.com/watch?v=0p6o3kjOnAI) around the 2 min mark  _(I also maintained the 3D rendering infrastructure, the math expressions parsing and created/maintained our custom Antlr based parser for the in-house micro-services)_.